DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 Sarah felt a profound shift in understanding.
 She wasn't her brain—she was consciousness using her brain as an interface device.

+**The Programming Question**: This raises a crucial question: If your brain is a receiver, what's creating the static?
+What's blocking the signal?
+The answer lies in understanding that your receiver has been programmed—by biology, culture, trauma, and conditioning—to filter out certain frequencies and amplify others.
+Manual Override is about learning to adjust those filters consciously.

 ## Evidence for the Receiver Model

 Marcus provided compelling evidence that supported this reframe: